MicrosoftDocs/azure-devops-docs/docs/collaborate/collaborate-in-a-team-room.md

 <b>TFS 2017 | TFS 2015 | TFS 2013</b>

 > [!NOTE]
-> **Feature availability:** Team Rooms have been deprecated for VSTS and TFS 2018 and later versions as described in this blog post,  [Deprecation of the Team Rooms in VSTS and TFS](https://blogs.msdn.microsoft.com/devops/2017/01/04/deprecation-of-the-team-rooms-in-team-services-and-tfs/).
-Several good solutions are available that integrate well with TFS that support notifications and chat, such as [Microsoft Teams](../service-hooks/services/teams.md) and [Slack](../service-hooks/services/slack.md).
-As a result, the Team Room feature will be deprecated from both Visual Studio Team Services (VSTS) and Team Foundation Server (TFS).
+> **Feature availability:** Team Rooms are deprecated for sual Studio Team Services (VSTS) and Team Foundation Server (TFS) 2018 and later versionsas described in this blog post,  [Deprecation of the Team Rooms in VSTS and TFS](https://blogs.msdn.microsoft.com/devops/2017/01/04/deprecation-of-the-team-rooms-in-team-services-and-tfs/).
+>
+> Several good solutions are available that integrate well with VSTS and TFS that support notifications and chat, such as [Microsoft Teams](../service-hooks/services/teams.md) and [Slack](../service-hooks/services/slack.md).
+Microsoft Teams also provides support for a [developer platform](https://docs.microsoft.com/en-us/microsoftteams/platform/).

 Team rooms, like chat rooms, provide teams with a space to discuss work in progress, ask questions, share status, and clarify issues that arise.
 By fostering and capturing communication among team members, both near and far, team rooms can help increase your team's productivity.